Hub-OS/documentation-website/docs/01-client/02-lua-api/02-resource-api/03-sprite.md

 Returns TextStyle, see [TextStyle.new()](#textstylenewfont_name-texture_path-animation_path)

+### `text_style.monospace`

+Boolean or nil.
+When set to true, text created using this text style will use the width of either the space character or `A` to decide how much width will be allocated for a single glyph, instead of the width of the glyph itself.

+### `text_style.min_glyph_width`

+Number or nil.
+The minimum amount of space allocated for a single glyph for resolving glyph placement.

+When unset the text style will use the engine default value of 0.

+### `text_style.letter_spacing`

+Number or nil.
+Additional horizontal space between glyphs.

+When unset the text style will use the engine default value of 1.

+### `text_style.line_spacing`

+Number or nil.
+Additional vertical space given to new lines.
+Line height is calculated using the height of either the space character or `A`, added to the line spacing.

+When unset the text style will use the engine default value of 1.

 ## SyncNode

 SyncNodes are a sprite animation pair that sync settings, state, and progress with an entity's root animation.